soef/ioBroker.find-my-iphone/README.md

 The adapter tries to read its own location from the adapter ioBroker.javascript.
 If it is not available, the location of the external IP will be determined.
 Otherwise 0.0+0.0 will be taken.
 The location is used zu calculate the distance to the device.

+#### Two-step verification (2FA Authentisierung)
+If you are using the "new" Two-Step verification/athentication follow this steps:
+- Step 1: Connect the adapter with your username and password.
+- Step 2: Confirm your registration on one of your devices
+- Step 3: Change the password in the adapter by simply adding the 6-digit code
+<br><br>
+Thanks to Thorsten Voß for this [tip](https://github.com/soef/ioBroker.find-my-iphone/issues/3#issuecomment-289200613).

 #### States
 - **refresh**:<br>
   refresh all devices.